Here's what Telford's child sexual exploitation report says about the state of the crime in the borough

-Telford & Wrekin's annual report into the state of Child Sexual Exploitation has revealed the extent of the crime in the borough.
+Telford and Wrekin's annual report into the state of Child Sexual Exploitation has revealed the extent of the crime in the borough.

-The report is the third annual report published since an independent inquiry detailed the shocking history of sexual abuse in the town.
+The report released this week is the third such report, published annually since an independent inquiry detailed the shocking history of sexual abuse in Telford.

-The inquiry, which was published in 2022, concluded abuse had "thrived unchecked" in Telford for decades with more than 1,000 children victims of sickening and harrowing abuse.
+The inquiry, which was published in 2022, concluded abuse had "thrived unchecked" in the town for decades with more than 1,000 children victims of sickening and harrowing abuse.

 The latest report, covering 2024/25, found that 11 children had been a victim of CSE in the borough, compared to six in 2023/24.